winter 50k race

 Cut Offs

 All runners must be finished by 9.30pm so will have 12 hours to complete the race..
-There are no cut off times for this race along the route other than at the last aid station in Jevington where everyone must have left by 8.30pm.
+There are no cut off times at the first two Aid Stations but are at the last two which can be seen in the table above.

 GPS Trackers